-- Recovery point – Big data is a culmination of various well thought out processes.
+Big data is a culmination of various well thought out processes.
 First, the use of a web data extractor collects relevant and targeted data from diverse sources.
 This is then stored in a data warehouse in a planned manner.
 From here, it is passed through an ETL engine (extracted, transformed, and loaded) to be used by BI and big data analytics tools for uncovering insights.
 Now, coming back to big data disaster recovery, you need to be sure what will be your recovery point in case of an outage or data issue.
 Will it be the initial raw format that data comes in from various sources?
 Or will it be a more refined form of data that has passed through the ETL process?
 A larger proportion of corporate entities involved in big data disaster management will choose the second option.
-It is worth noting that this is just like transactional data – where the point of recovery will be nearest to when the stoppage or trouble happened in the transaction.
-However with big data, it is also necessary to determine the ‘form’ in which you need the data to be recovered.
+It is worth noting that this is just like transactional data–where the point of recovery will be nearest to when the stoppage or trouble happened in the transaction.
+However, with big data, it is also necessary to determine the ‘form’ in which you need the data to be recovered.

-- Enforce data governance – The classic quip of ‘Prevention is better than cure’ becomes very applicable for big data disaster recovery.
-While we may have strong process oriented approach for related activities such as data crawling, we lag behind when it comes to implementing strong protocols for big data.
+The classic quip of ‘Prevention is better than cure’ becomes very applicable for big data disaster recovery.
+While we may have a strong process oriented approach for related activities such as data crawling, we lag behind when it comes to implementing strong protocols for big data.
 Having this in place will help with data disaster management to a great extent.
 Important components worth considering are assessing the data provenance (source and metadata about the data) and then deciding on how to use the data in your analytics.
 This is not something that you can simply plug and play.
 It has to be ingrained into the way a web data extractor works.
-This helps make certain that you consider this crucial pointer from the very outset of data collection and later on, its analysis.
+This helps make certain that you consider this crucial pointer from the very outset of data collection and, later on, its analysis.

-The involvement and adoption will be hesitant from them initially, but don’t lose hope, because this is the foundation to your disaster management initiative success.
+The involvement and adoption will be hesitant from them initially, but don’t lose hope, because this is the foundation for your disaster management initiative success.
 You will see that they will eventually support this planning and preparation process when they witness the immense value provided by a properly planned big data disaster management process.